-- 1. Provide written documentation within two business days of the clinical grade posting to the course faculty/Clinical Course Coordinator with specific evidence that: - a. clinical evaluation procedures were inconsistent and/or - b. the student was evaluated differently than peers. - 2.
-Meet with course faculty/Clinical Course Coordinator and discuss the grade appeal documentation with supporting evidence.
-Must occur within 2 business days of receiving the written grade appeal documentation with supporting evidence. - 3.
-If the student and faculty/Clinical Course Coordinator are unable to resolve the appeal concern, the student will provide written documentation and evidence about the appeal to the CON Program Chair.
-In the written documentation to the CON Program Chair, the student will include the original grade appeal documentation and a summary of the faculty meeting and the student's rationale for pursuing the grade appeal.
-Specifically addressing why, the faculty meeting did not adequately resolve the student's grade

-- appeal.
-The written appeal must be submitted to the CON Program Chair within two business days after meeting with the faculty member. - 4.
-The student, faculty member/Clinical Course Coordinator, and CON Program Chair will meet and discuss the grade appeal documentation, summary of faculty meeting and grade appeal rationale.
-This meeting must occur within two business days after the student's written documentation to the CON Program Chair is received. - 5.
-If the student, faculty/Clinical Course Coordinator and CON Program Chair are unable to resolve the appeal concern, the student will provide written documentation and evidence about the appeal to the Dean of Nursing.
-The written documentation must also include the original grade appeal documentation and a summary of the meeting with the CON Program Chair and faculty/Clinical Course Coordinator member.
+- 1. Provide written documentation within two business days of the clinical grade posting to the course faculty/CCC with specific evidence that: - a. clinical evaluation procedures were inconsistent and/or - b. the student was evaluated differently than peers. - Meet with course faculty/CCC and discuss the grade appeal documentation with supporting evidence.
+Must occur within two (2) business days of receiving the written grade appeal documentation with supporting evidence. - 3.
+If the student and faculty/CCC are unable to resolve the appeal concern, the student will provide written documentation and evidence about the appeal to the Program Director.
+In the written documentation to the Program Director, the student will include the original grade appeal documentation and a summary of the faculty meeting and the student's rationale for pursuing the grade appeal, specifically addressing why the faculty meeting did not adequately resolve the student's grade appeal.
+The written appeal must be submitted to the Program Director within two business days after meeting with the faculty member. - 4.
+The student, faculty member/CCC, and Program Director will meet and discuss the grade appeal documentation, summary of faculty meeting and grade appeal rationale.
+This meeting must occur within two business days after the student's written documentation to the Program Director is received. - 5.
+If the student, faculty/CCC and Program Director are unable to resolve the appeal concern, the student will provide written documentation and evidence about the appeal to the Dean of Nursing.
+The written documentation must also include the original grade appeal documentation and a summary of the meeting with the Program Director and faculty/CCC.
 Also, specifically addressing why the student's grade appeal is not resolved. - 6.
-The student, faculty member/Clinical Course Coordinator, CON Program Chair and Dean of Nursing will meet and discuss the grade appeal documentation, summary of meetings and grade appeal rationale.
-This meeting must occur within two business days after the student's written documentation to the Dean of Nursing is received. - The Dean's decision shall be final.
+The student, faculty member/CCC, Program Director and Dean will meet and discuss the grade appeal documentation, summary of meetings and grade appeal rationale.
+This meeting must occur within two business days after the student's written documentation to the Dean is received.

+7. The Dean's decision shall be final.
 Students may not attend clinical/skills lab/simulation experiences while their appeal is pending.